Notice - ONTARIO SECURITIES COMMISSION and CHRISTOPHER CANDUSSO, File No. 2026-5

 News provided byOntario Securities Commission

-TORONTO, March 27, 2026 /CNW/ - The Tribunal issued a Notice of Hearing on March 27, 2026 setting the matter down to be heard on March 30, 2026 at 2:30 p.m. or as soon thereafter as the hearing can be held in the above-named matter.
+TORONTO, March 30, 2026 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Commission and Christopher Candusso.

-A copy of the Notice of Hearing dated March 27, 2026 and Application for Enforcement Proceeding dated March 25, 2026 are available at capitalmarketstribunal.ca
+A copy of the Order dated March 30, 2026, Settlement Agreement dated March 24, 2026, and Oral Reasons for Approval of a Settlement dated March 30, 2026, are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat